hok/node-base/README.md

 node-base
 =========

-A repo for a basic node project
+A repo for a basic node project with authentication using the express framework.

+Contains a place holder model and authentication routes and view.